greenelab/meta-review/content/response-to-reviewers.md

 We have clarified that this reference is a citation and now state:

 `GitHub's review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications, as described by Johnny Israeli [ref].`

+See [GH117](https://github.com/greenelab/meta-review/issues/117) and [GH152](https://github.com/greenelab/meta-review/pull/152) for the discussion and edits.

 > `We use GitHub issues for organization`. is there anything special about how manubot links to and from issues in the text?